 The Royal Gorge Bridge is currently OPEN

-- Bridge only hours are available 8am – 10am and 1 hour before closing time.
+- Early Bird and End of Day tickets can be purchased between 8am – 9am and 1 hour before closing time.

 - Park hours are 10am – 4pm.

 “Royal Gorge was indeed on of the most magical places I have visited.
 The bridge is 1000 feet above the Arkansas river and is one of the biggest suspension bridges you will find.
 It is built over a breathtaking canyon.
 Mother Nature is mystical, beautiful and wonderful.
 It took over 1.7 billion years to form the gorge, as they say “best fruits take time to ripen”. ”